 Vision Screening - Completed by physician or health care provider and/or information will be provided to parents on the importance of comprehensive health screenings and resources to obtain them.
-If a child fails the screening, a referral to the family eye doctor may be recommended.
+If a child fails the screening, a referral to the family eye doctor may be recommended by your medical doctor or health practioner.
 The Educational Service Center can provide you with alternative community resources such as low cost or free clinics.

 Hearing Screening - Completed by physician or health care provider and/or information will be provided to parents on the importance of comprehensive health screenings and resources to obtain them.
-If a child fails the screening, a referral may be recommended to a local physician or
+If a child fails the screening, a referral may be recommended to a local physician or ENT.

-ENT.
 The Educational Service Center can provide you with alternative community resources such as low cost or free clinics.